MikroElektronika/mikrosdk_click_v2/clicks/proximity10/README.md

 > Reads the proximity PS1 data value and sends result to the uart terminal.
 > If measured proximity value is greater than selected proximity threshold value, the interrupt will be generated and
 > the message will be showed on the uart terminal.
-> When interrupt is generated the Sound function will make an alarm sound with determined duration depending on the    > detected proximity value,
-> how much is object away or close from the sensor.

 ```c
 void application_task ( void )